zubairkhawar/ReelMate/backend/README.md

    - For SendGrid: Use your API key
    - Update SMTP settings in `.env`

+6. **Set up avatar storage bucket**
+   - Run `npm run setup-avatar` to create the required storage bucket
+   - This requires the `SUPABASE_SERVICE_ROLE_KEY` in your `.env` file
+   - The service role key can be found in your Supabase dashboard under Settings > API

 ## 🗄️ Database Setup

 Run the following SQL in your Supabase SQL editor: